jshakes/jshakes.github.io/_posts/2014-03-02-how-to-be-a-terrible-writer.markdown

 title: How to be a terrible writer
 ---

-* Read books when you get into bed at night after a long day’s work, ensuring that you only read a couple of pages before falling asleep and forgetting what you just read.
-Re-read the same few pages the following night.

 * Don’t set aside time for writing, but rather panic every couple of weeks about how little you write.
 Once every few months, publish an apologetic post about how you haven’t written for ages and tell your friends you have ’something in the pipeline'.
 Over time, the frequency of these crises will diminish and normalise.

+* Only read books when you get into bed at night after a long day’s work, ensuring that you read no more than a couple of pages before falling asleep and forgetting what you just read.
+Re-read the same pages the following night, repeat ad nihil profectus.

 * Each time you sit down to write a blog post, you should actually be fiddling with bits of code on your site.
 Every six months you should move your entire site to the blogging platform du jour, then write a post about the migration process.

 * Never carry any form of physical writing material, so that should an idea come to mind, you’ll have time to forget it while you mess around on your phone waiting for Evernote to load.

-* When you meet up with fellow-minded peers, never take the conversation deeper than surface-level chit chat.
-This will ensure that any ideas you may have been mulling over will never see the light of day.
-Should you inadvertently discuss anything worth writing about, immediately erase any memory of it with vast quantities of alcohol.

 * Any opportunity that could be used by your subconscious for introspection and reflective thought should be quashed.
 For example, instead of staring out the window on a train journey, try rejecting hundreds of eligible life-partners on Tinder.